Katze putzt sich ständig

 • Impregnate

 In order to clean their fur successfully, cats have small hooks on their tongues .
 They can use these to easily remove dust, dirt and loose hair when licking.
-In the summer months, grooming can take even longer than usual, because the animals cool down by grooming in hot weather .
+In the summer months, grooming can take even longer than usual, because the animals cool down by grooming when it is very hot .
 Since they have only a few sweat glands and do not primarily use them for temperature regulation, wetting the fur with saliva allows them to cool down pleasantly, as evaporative cooling occurs.

 In addition, licking the skin stimulates blood circulation , which activates the sebaceous glands in the skin.
 The sebaceous glands then release fat into the cat's fur.
 This light layer of fat ensures that the cat's fur remains supple and has a water-repellent effect.
 This means the animals are better protected from moisture and cold.